-In the Niobrara River Valley, it occurs west to extreme eastern Cherry Co (Brogie and Mossman 1983); there were multiple reports from Smith Falls SP, Cherry Co 19 May-19 Jun 2015-2017, and one was heard at Berry Bridge Campground, Cherry Co, 26 May 2017.
+In the Niobrara River Valley, it occurs west to extreme eastern Cherry Co, where singing males were heard 3 and 14 Jun 1982 (Brogie and Mossman 1983); there were multiple reports from Smith Falls SP, Cherry Co 19 May-19 Jun 2015-2017, and one was heard at Berry Bridge Campground, Cherry Co, 26 May 2017.
 One was heard along Highway 12 in extreme western Keya Paha Co 7 May 2002, two were in eastern Keya Paha Co 12 Jun 2014, and 1-4 were counted at each of eight stops along Ponca Creek on Highway 12 in Boyd Co 28 Jun 2012.
 A 2019 survey found good numbers in the three-county Middle Niobrara Valley Biologically Unique Landscape, with best count per survey route the nine in Keya Paha Co (Brenner and Jorgensen 2019).

 Although nesting is undocumented at NNF Bessey, Thomas Co, there have been recent reports during the nesting season suggestive of nesting; these are 28 Jun 2011, 27 Jun 2013, and 3 Jul 2015.
 Bruner et al (1904) listed this species as occurring rarely in Thomas Co, but without dates; these may have been migrants.